bb-qq/r8152/readme.md

 * [ULT-WIIQ USB 2.5G Ethernet Adapter](https://amzn.to/3HfEW3G) (RTL8156B/Type-A, only in Europe?)

 See the [Compatibility page](https://github.com/bb-qq/r8152/wiki/Compatibility) for the latest information.
-* If you have other products not listed and they do not work, please create an issue with the output of lsusb.
+* If you have other products not listed and it does not work, please create an issue with the output of lsusb.
 * If you are using a product with a Type-C connector, you will need a connector or cable to convert it to Type-A.
   * For stable device operation, I recommend using a USB 3.2gen2 10Gbps compatible cable.
   * A 5Gbps cable is sufficient for this driver to work, but a 10Gbps capable cable can be expected to have higher transmission quality.